 It’s should be clear to everyone at this point that Internet access is approaching ubiquity in the developed world.
 Cable, satellite, DSL, WiFi, 3G, etc. provide an uninterrupted connection for anyone who can afford it, and the price of entry is falling fast.

 This trend has long been evident.
-In fact, it’s the reason I abandoned my undergraduate training in economics and political science1 (c.
+In fact, it’s the reason I abandoned my undergraduate training in economics and political science ((That, the low pay, and the cringe-inducing prospect of working in the governmental sphere.)) (c.
 2003) to build websites.
 It’s also the reason Jay and I left comfortable, well-paying jobs working for an established agency (c.
 2009).
 The potential energy in this system is enormous, and we fully intend to tap it.

 Make new friends, but keep the old.

 The traditional Internet (i.e. what you see when you sit down at your computer) is well-established now, yet it’s still in the growth stage.
 Approximately half the businesses in America do not have websites.
 That’s good news, because it means they’ll need to create them.
 The rest do have websites.
 That’s good news also, because they understand the value websites bring and are prepared to invest further into expanding and re-designing them.

 The absolutely staggering fact that we’re faced with, however, is that while the mobile Internet is even less established today, it may well be larger when all is said and done.
 The sheer amount of time we spend away from our desks, the convenience of accessing information from pocketable devices, the lack of entrenched PC bias in the developing world, the pattern of embedding Internet connectivity in every conceivable device—your car, alarm clock, mp3 player, handheld video games, e-reader—all suggest vast opportunity and incredible scale.

 We are at the precipice of a revolution.